pyou-7/SQL-Data-Cleaning-Projects/README.md

 # SQL Data Cleaning Projects

 Welcome to the SQL Data Cleaning Projects repository!
 This repository contains two projects where I applied advanced SQL techniques to clean and standardize datasets.
-These projects highlight my SQL proficiency in data preprocessing, ensuring data accuracy and consistency for data engineering roles.
+These projects highlight my SQL proficiency in data preprocessing, ensuring data accuracy and consistency for data engineering and scientist roles.

 ## Repository Contents